coforma/temp-janus-hints/lesson7.md

 In this topic, we’ll look at two modes or ways to view data.

 * The first is _Scratch pad_, which takes a temporary approach to case data so you can run different scenarios.
-* The second is _face brie_f, which allows you to directly alter the data that Janus sends to the mainframe.
+* The second is _Face brief_, which allows you to directly alter the data that Janus sends to the mainframe.

 In covering each we’ll talk about—